—- plugin —-

 When you have enabled the plugin there will be an Addons group on the Settings page where you can configure the plugin.

-When remote queue processing is used to manage the sending of emails phplist does not write progress records to the event log, such as a batch being completed.
+When remote queue processing is used to manage the sending of emails phplist does not write progress records, such as a batch being completed, to the event log.
 The plugin can write event log records

 Some particular versions of Exim appear to handle incorrectly a line beginning with a dot character.
 The plugin can try to workaround this problem by prepending a space character to any line that begins with a dot character.